-Rice Pudding.
-Creamy and loaded with cinnamon and vanilla flavors, this rice pudding is a show stopper.
-This is an easy to make dessert recipe that the whole family will love!
+This comforting classic, Mexican Rice Pudding or Arroz con leche, comes together quick and easy on the stovetop using ingredients you most likely have in your own pantry!
+Creamy and loaded with cinnamon and vanilla, this rice pudding is a show stopper!
+An easy to make dessert recipe that the whole family will love!

 - Rice: use a long grain white rice.
 I usually use the same kind of rice as when I make Mexican Rice.
 You could also use a short grain white rice, which would create a smoother finished pudding.
 Other options include: Jasmine or Basmati rice.